 The British international section

-Please find below the application form to apply to the International Section for the 2017 school year.
-The application deadline is: March 24 2017.
+Please find below the application form to apply to the British International Section for the 2018 school year, and to be sent to the following address: email@example.com.
+Please note that the application deadline is: March 9, 2018.

-Please note that admission in the International Section is very selective and requires a lot of extra work from students.
+Admission in the International Section is selective and requires a lot of extra work from students.

 Please see below for details about the application and admission processes, a general presentation of the section, its objectives and general recommendations.

 The International Section at Marguerite Duras wishes to offer students a bilingual but also bicultural education.
-This stream combines the traditional French curriculum, together with high-level English, literature and history-geography classes.
+This stream combines the traditional French curriculum, together with high-level, literature and history-geography classes.

 The International Section at Marguerite Duras follows the students from Sixième through Troisième, where they sit the International Option of the DNB in English and History-geography.